For administrators and editors

 Think about community.
 Encourage learners to share their experiences and relate what they're learning to real life.

 More questions = more participation.
 Consider offering more than one discussion question on a step.
-Make some more challenging and others more accessible.
+Make some more challenging and others more accessible and allow learners to choose between the options.

 Offer incentive (grade the discussion).
 If learners know you will read and grade their discussion, they are more likely to give thoughtful answers and participate consistently, encouraging richer interaction.